gingerchew/ginger.wtf-2024/src/posts/the-best-advice-i-ever-got.md

 ---
-title: The advice single best piece of advice I've ever received
+title: The single best piece of advice I've ever received
 subtitle: How 3 simple questions can reduce stress, prevent migraines, lower blood pressure, and give hours of free time back to you.
 description: These 3 simple questions can change your life online, keep you happy, and live a more stress free life.
 id: 'the-best-advice-i-ever-received'